Remembering Rock Hudson, Who Passed Away 36 Years Ago Today

-Hollywood heartthrob Rock Hudson, abandoned by his Republican friends, passed away from AIDS-related complications 33 years ago today.
+Hollywood heartthrob Rock Hudson passed away from HIV/AIDS-related complications 36 years ago today.
 He was the first major celebrity whose death was linked with the virus.
-And though he preferred to keep his personal life secret, Rock’s queerness remained a topic of controversy long after his death.
+And though he preferred to keep his personal life secret, Rock Hudson’s queerness remained a topic of conversation long after his death.

 Rock Hudson was just a kid from Illinois, a shy singer as a teen who tried to act but could never remember his lines.
-After serving in World War II, his photo was glimpsed by a talent scout who changed Rock’s name from Roy Scherer to the name we’ve know him for ever since.
+After serving in World War II, his photo was glimpsed by a talent scout who changed his name from Roy Scherer to the name we’ve know him for ever since.

 Initially taking minor roles, it took a few years before he was cast as a leading man in genre pictures.
 His handsome face won attention and he made a name for himself in schlocky action-adventure movies, but through the 1950s he began to appear in more dramatic films.
 But it was in romantic comedies that he was the most memorable, acting opposite Doris Day.

-Throughout this time, he kept his homosexuality secret — had it become public knowledge at the time, it could have ruined his career.
+Throughout this time, Rock Hudson kept his homosexuality secret.
+Had it become public knowledge at the time, it could have ruined his career.
 As it was, the secrecy imposed by heterosexual society ruined his personal life.
 Though close friends like Elizabeth Taylor and Carol Burnett knew the truth, Hudson’s management went to great lengths to stop the public from finding out.